dcodeIO/webassembly/README.md

 Motivation
 ----------

 Prevalent WebAssembly tooling provides compilation to WebAssembly from a C/C++ perspective with a focus on porting existing code.
 Because of that, it usually produces a lot of extra code that isn't needed alongside a module that is solely trying to complement JavaScript.
-This package, on the other hand, tries to keep the support library and the generated modules as small as possible by specifically targeting WebAssembly only.
+This package, on the other hand, tries to keep the support library and the generated modules as small as possible by specifically targeting WebAssembly (in the browser) only.

 PRs welcome!